What is Gluten?

 With the rise of gluten sensitivities, research on gluten and its effects on the gut has been growing.
 Unfortunately, so far we have been able to elucidate very little.
 We know from blinded research trials that gluten sensitive individuals score significantly worse on gluten diets, meaning we can rule out the placebo effect, but we will have to continue research to discover what the precise mechanisms are at work.

 The theory behind gluten sensitivity is that the proteins in gluten cause gut inflammation.
 (This has been shown in rats but not humans yet.)
 Inflammation in the body means pain, heat, swelling and poor function.
 Inflammation in the gut also means that the gut is no longer tightly sealed and anything from bacteria to undigested food particles can leak out into the bloodstream and around the body.
-Gut inflammation has been linked to a myriad of conditions including diabetes, depression, anxiety and asthma.
+Gut inflammation has been linked to a myriad of health conditions including weakened immune system, food sensitivities, malabsorption and nutrient deficiency.